 Setting up the Pro Double is very quick and intuitive.
-We tested it with Sea to Summit's simplistic Ultralight Suspension Straps.
+We tested it with Sea to Summit's Ultralight Suspension Straps.
 These have a metal hoop on one end, allowing you to quickly pass the end of the webbing through.
-It's not hard to pass a webbing line through a webbing loop, but the metal buckle means that you encounter virtually no resistance, so the process is smooth; no fiddling required.
+It's not hard to pass a webbing line through a webbing loop, but the metal buckle means that you encounter virtually no resistance, so the process is smooth; no fiddling is required.

 Other Versions and Accessories

 Sea to Summit offers a Pro Single that we haven't tested and an Ultralight hammock if you like this system but want to save a little or a lot of weight.
 Sea to Summit also sells 1.5-inch wide tree straps that would probably work better.